-Building luxury brands: Giles Taylor on the Rolls-Royce Phantom
+Building luxury brands: Rolls-Royce Phantom

 Certain words are overused.
 Words such as designed, curated, crafted, iconic have become almost throwaways, often quoted out of context.
 Luxury is another.
 It is an overdone term and in danger of losing its power.
 Added to this, the luxury landscape is going through a radical makeover.
 No longer is it a simple case of expensive means luxurious.
 Time, authenticity, rarity, a rich story and a compelling narrative are elements that make an object, a place, a situation worthy of the label luxury.